matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 ants.

 OK.
-We have a setup function that is going to place the initial food and ants, and it is going to return a seqeuence of ant agents.
+We have a setup function that is going to place the initial food and ants, and it is going to return a sequence of ant agents.
 So if we are placing food and ants, we are definitely modifying the world.
 We better be in a transaction.
 So there is our `sync`.